owncast/owncast.github.io/docs/configuration/plugins.md

 ## Want to build one?

-The full developer documentation lives at [Build custom plugins](/docs/plugins).
+The full developer documentation lives at our [plugin development docs](/docs/plugins).